 The Conference Board publishes the Consumer Confidence Index®, at 10 a.m.
 ET on the last Tuesday of every month.
 Subscription information and the technical notes to this series are available on The Conference Board website: https://www.conference-board.org/data/consumerdata.cfm.

 The Conference Board is a global, independent business membership and research association working in the public interest.
 Our mission is unique: To provide the world’s leading organizations with the practical knowledge they need to improve their performance and better serve society.
 The Conference Board is a non-advocacy, not-for-profit entity holding 501 (c) (3) tax-exempt status in the United States. www.conference-board.org

-The next release is scheduled for Tuesday, February 24 at 10:00 AM
+The next release is September 27 at 10 AM ET.

 For further information contact:

 Trademarks "THE CONFERENCE BOARD," the TORCH LOGO, "CONSUMER CONFIDENCE SURVEY", "CONSUMER CONFIDENCE INDEX", and other logos, indicia and trademarks featured on Our Sites are trademarks owned by The Conference Board, Inc. in the United States and other countries ("Our Trademarks").

 You may not use Our Trademarks in connection with any product or service that does not belong to us nor in any manner that is likely to cause confusion among users about whether The Conference Board is the source, sponsor, or endorser of the product or service, nor in any manner that disparages or discredits us.